ReGalahad/mineminenomi/README.md

     https://github.com/PixelatedW/mineminenomi
     ```

-2. Run one of the following command, in order to setup forge and generate the .run files
+2. Run one of the following command, in order to setup forge and generate the .launch files
     * For Eclipse:
     ```
-    ./gradlew eclipse genEclipseRunes
+    ./gradlew eclipse genEclipseRuns
     ```
     * For IntelliJ:
     ```